-Lafferty leaves Kilmarnock by mutual consent
+Lafferty's Kilmarnock exit 'sprung' on McInnes

 Last updated on .From the section Kilmarnock

-Northern Ireland striker Kyle Lafferty has left Kilmarnock by mutual consent.
+Northern Ireland striker Kyle Lafferty has left Kilmarnock - a decision that was "sprung" on manager Derek McInnes by the club's board on deadline day.

 Lafferty recently returned to action following a 10-game ban because of a sectarian comment he made while on international duty.

-The much-travelled 35-year-old - who returned to Rugby Park for a second spell a year ago - scored three goals in 17 games this season.
+The 35-year-old - who returned to Rugby Park for a second spell a year ago - scored three in 17 games this term.

-"It's with regret that Kyle Lafferty and Kilmarnock have parted company by mutual consent," said the club.
+"All I can say is, it wasn't something that I wanted to happen," said McInnes.

+"It was a conversation between the board and Kyle [Lafferty].
+I don't want to say any more.

 After his 10-game ban, Lafferty, who helped Kilmarnock earn promotion back to the Scottish Premiership last season, returned for the League Cup semi-final defeat by Celtic but he did not start the club's last two league games.